-Students and Parents should apply for a federal student aid PIN.
-With your PIN, you can "sign" your FAFSA electronically and complete the federal student aid process completely online.
+Students and Parents should apply for a federal student aid FSA ID which is comprised of a user-selected username and password.
+With your FSA ID, you can "sign" your FAFSA electronically and complete the federal student aid process completely online.
 Also you can make corrections to your application once it is filed and access your information online.
-If you are under 24 years old, it is likely you and one of your parents will each need a PIN.
-You can apply for a PIN at www.pin.ed.gov.
-You will use the same PIN to reapply and to access your student aid records each year.
+If you are under 24 years old, it is likely you and one of your parents will each need an FSA ID.
+You can apply for an FSA ID at www.fsaid.ed.gov.
+You will use the same FSA ID to reapply and to access your student aid records each year.

 Frequently Asked Questions

-What is a PIN and what is it used for?
+What is an FSA ID and what is it used for?

 An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education websites.
 Your FSA ID identifies you as someone who has the right to access you own personal Information on ED websites such as the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov.